HUB-Bordeaux/HowToDo/3D_Printing.md

 Then slice your project to create the data of the printing.

+**MAKE SURE TO CLEAN THE PLATE WITH ALCOHOL BEFORE EVERY PRINT TO AVOID ANY TAKE-OFF**

 ![slicer](img/3D_Printing/slice.png)

 <br/>

 You can start a print by 3 methods.

-- With a USB key. **Never do that or it will segfault during the print**.
+- With a USB key. **Never do that or it will crash during the print**.

 - With a SD Card.
 This is a good way to print but it make you use the screen of the printer.